gbmhunter/blog/content/electronics/components/transistors/junction-gate-field-effect-transistor-jfets/_index.md

 ## Schematic Symbols

-The below diagram shows the commonly used schematic symbols for JFETs.
+{{% ref "fig-jfet-schematic-symbols" %}} shows the commonly used schematic symbols for JFETs.
 As with MOSFETs, there is an arrow pointing in towards the body for the N-channel, and an arrow pointing outwards for the P-channel.

-{{% figure src="jfet-schematic-symbols.png" width="700px" caption="Schematic symbols of asymmetric and symmetric JFETs, both having N-channel and P-channel variants." %}}
+{{% figure ref="fig-jfet-schematic-symbols" src="_assets/jfet-schematic-symbols.png" width="700px" caption="Schematic symbols of asymmetric and symmetric JFETs, both having N-channel and P-channel variants." %}}

 Interestingly, when you learn about the basic construction of a JFET, you would assume that the **drain and source pins are interchangeable** due to the symmetric nature of it's design.
 That leads you to being able to use a schematic symbol with the gate pin in the middle of the gate.
 However, **not all JFET pins are symmetric**, and in that case it's better to use the symbols shown which move the gate pin closer to the source (similar to how a MOSFET symbol is drawn).